Thought Graph Traversal for Test-time Scaling in Chest X-ray VLLMs: Method

-\paragraph{Graph Construction} The graph $\mathcal{G}$ is constructed as a two-level hierarchy: \begin{itemize} \item The root node corresponds to the entire patient case (\ie, $\{\mathbf{p}_i\}$). \item The first level consists of organ nodes $\left\{o_1, o_2, \dots, o_m\right\}$ extracted from training data. \item Each organ node $o$ connects to a fixed sequence of diagnostic question nodes $\left\{q_1, \dots, q_7\right\}$, forming a reasoning subgraph for that organ. \end{itemize}
+\textbf{Graph Construction.} The graph $\mathcal{G}$ is constructed as a two-level hierarchy.
+The root node corresponds to the entire patient case.
+The first level consists of organ nodes $\mathcal{O}$ extracted from training data in the entity extraction process.
+Each organ node $o$ connects to a fixed sequence of diagnostic question nodes $Q$, forming a reasoning subgraph for that organ.

-\paragraph{Traversal Strategy} During inference, we adopt a two-level traversal of the graph: \begin{itemize} \item Starting from the root, we iterate through all organ nodes $o \in \mathcal{O}$ (\ie, \textbf{in parallel} over organs). \item For each organ node, we expand all of its child question nodes $\{q_1, \dots, q_7\}$ \textbf{in sequence}. \item Each question $q_j$ is paired with the patient images $\{\mathbf{x}_i\}$ and passed to the VLM to obtain an answer $a_j$:

-\item After an initial answer $a_j$ is generated, a verification step is performed to ensure its consistency with the question $q_j$ and the input images $\{\mathbf{x}_i\}$:
+\textbf{Traversal Strategy.} During inference, we adopt a two-level traversal of the graph.
+Starting from the root, we iterate through all organ nodes $o \in \mathcal{O}$ (\ie, in parallel over organs).
+For each organ, its associated question nodes $q \in Q$ are expanded, and each question is paired with the patient images $\{\mathbf{x}_i\}$ to prompt the VLLM for an answer.
+After an initial answer $a$ is generated, a verification step is performed to ensure its consistency with the question $q$ and the input images $\{\mathbf{x}_i\}$ \blue{by asking the VLLM whether $a$ correctly answers $q$ and accurately describes the content in images $\{\mathbf{x}_i\}$}.
+Unverified answers are regenerated until the verification succeeds.
+All verified question–answer pairs accumulated during traversal are collected into a reasoning context $\mathcal{C}_o = \{(q, a)\}$ for organ $o$.
+Finally, conditioned on the images $\{\mathbf{x}_i\}$, the reasoning context $\mathcal{C}_o$, and retrieved in-context examples $\mathcal{E}_o$, the VLLM produces the organ-level report $r_o$.

-If not verified, The VLM is continuously asked to re-generate its answer until verified. \item These $(q_j, a_j)$ pairs form the reasoning context for generating an organ-specific report sentence $s_o$: